Anthony-Gambale/Deep-Learning-Framework/README.md

  * Neural network model with scalable size, and feedforward capability using weight matrices
  * *(started)* Backpropagation step function, that can be iterated
  * *(started)* Support one-step, multi-example learning, by squashing multiple examples into one single matrix
- * *(not yet implemented)* Use the API to create a GUI app, where the user can experiment with different network configs and datasets, and the neural network they create is displayed in a graph on the screen
+ * *(not yet implemented)* Use the framework in a GUI app, where the user can experiment with different network configs and datasets, and the neural network they create is displayed in a graph on the screen
  * *(not yet implemented)* More sophisticated types of neural networks, like CNNs or RNNs, rather than the basic feedforward net

 ## Sources